Stratoscale/skipper/README.md

 skipper --registry some-registry images
 ```

-In order to list also images that were pushed to the registry, run:
+In order to also list also images that were pushed to the registry, run:
 ```bash
 skipper --registry some-registry images -r
 ```

 ### Rmi
-To delete image of your repository, run:
+To delete an image of your repository, run:
 ```bash
 skipper --registry some-registry rmi production <tag>
 ```

-In order to delete image from the registry, run:
+In order to delete the image from the registry, run:
 ```bash
 skipper --registry some-registry rmi -r production <tag>
 ```

 ### Make
-You can execute Makefile target inside a container.
+You can execute a Makefile target inside a container.
 This is good for keeping the development in an isolated environment, without installing development tools on the host.
 Once a development container is defined and built, it can be shared among the team member, assuring all of them use exactly thg same development environment.
-Assuming your project has a Makefile with `tests` target, you can run:
+Assuming your project has a Makefile with a `tests` target, you can run:
 ```bash
 skipper --registry some-registry --build-container-image development --build-container-tag latest \
 make tests